Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 Advantages:

-* Compile time check for category methods
+* Compile time checking with category methods
 * The implementation is lightweight

 Disadvantages: